 Note however that the INCLUDE instruction is not relevant for configuration output files because the structure of inclusions is not preserved internally.
 This means that even if the configuration file(s) provided to Biofilter include other configuration files, the report generated by the REPORT_CONFIGURATION option will not contain any INCLUDE instructions.
 Instead, all options from all included files will be merged into a single reported configuration.

 Gene and Group Name Statistics Reports

 These reports list all of the types of identifiers available for genes or groups, respectively, along with some statistics about their overall uniqueness.
-For example, this is the gene name statistics report at the time of writing:
+For example